aiartefact/Space-Shooter-Web/README.md

 - Use E or P for pause / unpause.

 ## About
-Space Shooter (Web Edition) created by aiartefact for learning and demonstration purposes and based on the "Space Shooter Tutorial \[LEGACY\]" by Unity Technologies Inc.
+Space Shooter (Web Edition) created by aiartefact for learning and demonstration purposes and based on the "Space Shooter Tutorial \[LEGACY\]" by Unity Technologies Inc. <br>
-All rights belong to their respective owners.
+All rights belong to their respective owners. <br>
-Unity Technologies Inc. ©
+Unity Technologies Inc. © <br>
 aiartefact ©